Temple of Philae: The Sacred Island Sanctuary of Isis

 The Inner Temple of Isis

 Deeper inside, the main sanctuary is flanked by decorated chambers, priestly quarters, and chapels.
-At the heart lies the Holy of Holies, where the sacred image or statue of Isis would have been kept.
+At the heart lies the Holy of Holies, where the sacred image of Isis would have been kept.
 The entire temple is a narrative in stone, with vivid reliefs showing offerings, rituals, and mythological tales.

 Kiosk of Trajan: The Unfinished Gem